 \section{Results}

-\paragraph{The test error of chunks of $w_c$ neurons of the final representation asymptotically scales as~$w_c^{-1/2}$} The mechanism of representation mitosis is inspired by the following experiment: we compute the accuracy of models obtained by selecting a random subset of $w_c$ neurons from the final hidden representation of a wide neural network.
-We consider three different data sets (pMNIST, CIFAR10 and CIFAR100) and trained networks of width $W=512$ for pMNIST and CIFAR10, and $W=1024$ for CIFAR100.
-In all these cases,~$W$ is large enough to be firmly in the regime where the accuracy of the networks scales (approximately) as $W^{-1/2}$ (see Fig.~\ref{fig:error-full-network}).
-We select $w_c$ neurons at random and we compute the test accuracy of a network in which we set to zero the activation of all the other $w-w_c$ neurons.
-Importantly, we do not fine-tune the weights after selecting the $w_c$ neurons: all the parameters are left unchanged, except that the activations of the ``killed'' neurons are not used to compute the output.
-We take 500 random samples of neurons for each chunk width~$w_c$.
+\paragraph{The test error of chunks of $w_c$ neurons of the final representation asymptotically scales as~$w_c^{-1/2}$.} The mechanism we propose is inspired by the following experiment: we compute the test accuracy of models obtained by selecting a random subset of $w_c$ neurons from the \emph{final hidden representation} of a wide neural network.
+We select $w_c$ neurons at random and we compute the test accuracy of a network in which we set to zero the activation of all the other $w-w_c$ neurons of the final layer.
+Importantly, we do not fine-tune the weights after selecting the $w_c$ neurons: all the remaining parameters of the previous layers are left unchanged and only the the activations of the "killed" neurons of the last hidden representation are not used to compute the logits.
+We take 500 random samples of neurons for each chunk width $w_c$.
+We consider three different data sets: pMNIST trained on a fully connected network, CIFAR10 and CIFAR100 trained on convolutional networks.
+The width $W$ of the network is 512 for pMNIST and CIFAR10, and $W=1024$ for CIFAR100 (see Sec. \ref{sec:methods-nn}).
+In all these cases, $W$ is large enough to be firmly in the regime where the accuracy of the networks scales (approximately) as $W^{-1/2}$ (see Fig.~\ref{fig:error-full-network}).

-In Fig.~\ref{fig:chunk-error-scaling} we plot the test error of the chunked models as a function of $w_c$ (orange lines).
+In Fig.~\ref{fig:chunk-error-scaling} we plot the test error of the "chunked models" as a function of $w_c$ (orange lines).